jaegertracing/jaeger-client-python/README.md

 ### Other Instrumentation

-The [opentracing-contrib](https://github.com/opentracing-contrib) project has a few modules that provide explicit instrumentation support for popular frameworks like Django and Flask.
+The [OpenTracing Registry](https://opentracing.io/registry/) has many modules that provide explicit instrumentation support for popular frameworks like Django and Flask.

 At Uber we are mostly using the [opentracing_instrumentation](https://github.com/uber-common/opentracing-python-instrumentation) module that provides:
   * explicit instrumentation for HTTP servers, and